 - Power outages and electric shocks – 131 366 (SA Power Networks)

 - Gas escapes or emergencies – 1800 427 532 (National Response Centre)

-Certificates of compliance in the eCoC system are editable until they are submitted.
+Certificates of compliance in the eCoC system are editable until they are certified by a registered worker.
 Once the certificate is submitted, it can be emailed and/or printed but can’t be changed.
 If errors are made, a replacement certificate of compliance will need to be created.

 Certificates of compliance must be submitted within certain timeframes: